JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/saves.md

 **Warden**: _The jailor leaves as you take a seat.
 The room is small, with only one door on the other side of the woman.
 A very large man stands outside, his head visible through a small window on the door.
 The woman smiles again, saying, 'Welcome Mr...
 Well, it doesn't matter.
 There is only one reason you are here.
 You've spoken a code known only to thieves and scoundrels.
 And which one are you, I wonder?"_

 **Lucius**: _"What happens now?
 I don't have anything to barter...
 Except for perhaps the truth?
-But that means I have to make a WIL save, right?
+But that means I have to make a PRS save, right?
 So that I seem 'convincing?'"_

-**Warden**: _"You'd need to make a WIL save even if you weren't telling the truth.
+**Warden**: _"You'd need to make a PRS save even if you weren't telling the truth.
 You're definitely the most at risk here, and despite your experience as a charlatan, you think she can probably see through any lie.
 She and you might not be so different."_

 **Lucius**: _"OK.
 Madam: I'll be straight with you.
 My friends and I are here to sneak into the vault of Der Thunn.
 I only learned of that phrase a few minutes ago.
 I believe one of my friends (a cutpurse named Freya, you might know her) left me that note.
 If you set me free, I'll be sure to mention... what's your name, again?"_

 **Warden**: _"Katja.
 And please, tell me everything._"

 > Lucius describes the party's , and their efforts so far.
-He makes a WIL save.
+He makes a PRS save.
 He rolls a 5, a success!
 Katja is convinced of his sincerity.

 **Warden** _"As she listens to your story, Katja frowns, then finally smiles.
 'Alright, alright, I believe you.
 Let's make a deal!
 You introduce me to this "client" of yours whom you've so kindly escorted into my town, and I'll make sure no one is watching while you slip away.
 But we have to go right now, before this place implodes.
 And if that happens, even I can't guarantee your safety..."_